johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 ```
 In the example above the output will read **15** because there are 15 characters in "THISISMYSTRING9"
 Use the above commands to check that there are still 81 characters in your seed after you have substituted characters.

+Seeds are secret.
+They stay in the PrivateKeyVault behind the airgap so that no one can see them.
+Seeds are used to sign transaction bundles.
+Transaction bundles are encrypted commands for spending your IOTA.

+Seeds are used to make addresses.
+Addresses are public.
+Addresses are like bank account numbers.

 If you are using a PrivateKeyVault or really any raspberry pi, the following line sends a qr-code representation of **hello world** to the screen at the BASH console.
 You can put whatever message you want between the quotes to get a qr-code representation of that message.
 `qrencode -t ANSIUTF8 "hello world"`